 Our research explores the challenges that face emerging economies.
 These are not only the rising economic powers, such as Brazil, China and India, but also other middle-income developing countries like Mexico, Chile, Indonesia and Thailand.

-Middle-income developing countries.
-These countries have experienced rapid economic growth and social and political change.
-Our approach is based on understanding that such middle-income developing countries confront different challenges and questions to those faced by the world's very poorest countries.
+Middle-income developing countries have experienced rapid economic growth, as well as social and political change.
+Our approach is based on the understanding that these countries confront different challenges and questions to those faced by the world's very poorest countries.

 Key partners in building impact

-- International non-governmental organisations and charities.
+- International civil society and non-governmental organisations (NGOs)

 Staff associate positions

-Our staff hold associate positions at various universities and have links with universities in East and Southeast Asia, Latin America and the USA.
+Many of our members hold associate positions at various universities and have links with universities in East and Southeast Asia, Latin America and the USA.